 - Jury Duty Pay.
 Jury duty pay is taxable as a write-in adjustment to income on your 1040.
 Label it “Jury Pay.”

 - Canceled or Forgiven Debts.
-Your creditor is required to send you a 1099 with the forgiven or cancelled amount.
+Your creditor is required to send you a 1099 with the forgiven or canceled amount.
 You might receive a 1099-C for this.

 - Barter Income.
 This counts even if cash didn’t trade hands.
-If you barter with someone who is a by-the-books type, he or she may send you a 1099-MISC for the value of the services or items they traded with you.
+If you barter with someone who is a by-the-books type, they may send you a 1099-MISC for the value of the services or items they traded with you.
 Of course, this is your cue to send one for the value of the services or items you traded as well.

 - Hobby Income.
 This is the little bit of money you might earn from a leisure activity — one you do without intending to make any money.
-Since you weren’t looking for income, it’s not considered self-employment.
+Because you weren’t looking for income, it’s not considered self-employment.
 Still, you’re required to pay regular income tax on it.
-If you have expenses from your hobby, you can deduct them up to the amount of money you brought in if you itemize.
 After three profitable years of making money at a hobby, the IRS will consider it a small business and no longer a hobby.